515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 Depreciation is a useful accounting principle to understand.

-Not only can it save you money on your taxes each year, depreciation you write off can artificially boost your income on your tax return, which has its own benefits as well.
+Not only can it save you money on your taxes each year, depreciation you write off can artificially boost your revenue on your tax return, which has its own benefits as well.